developersCradle/angular-complete-guide/Section 5 Components & Databinding Deep Dive/README.md

   - We can pass the reference only in the **template** not in **ts file**

   - Example using local reference

   ```
   <input
       type="text"
       class="form-control"
       #serverNameInput>
   ```

+- We can access before call method using **ViewChild** `@ViewChild('serverContentInput'`
+  - We can also pass type of element here
+  - `@ViewChild('serverContentInput', {static: true}) serverContentInput: ElementRef;` Passing type as ElementRef.
+ElementRef is Angular type

+- Bad way manipulating DOM `// this.serverContentInput.nativeElement.value = 'Something'; This is bad way manipulating DOM element`
+  - Should use String Interpolation or Property Binding if you want to show something in the DOM